Stamper brothers: Rare

-In the early 1990s, Rare invested in Silicon Graphics computers, which they used to prototype full computer-generated imagery rendering.
+In the mid-1990s, Rare invested in Silicon Graphics computers, which they used to prototype full computer-generated imagery rendering.
 Excited about this work, Nintendo purchased a quarter stake in Rare, which eventually expanded to 49%, and offered their cast of characters to the company.
 The Stampers chose Donkey Kong, and their resulting Donkey Kong Country (1994) was immensely successful and a best-seller on the Super Nintendo Entertainment System.
 Rare's success continued with the Killer Instinct fighting game series and a series of games for Nintendo's Nintendo 64 console in the mid- to late-1990s, including Banjo-Kazooie, Blast Corps, Diddy Kong Racing, Jet Force Gemini, Donkey Kong 64 and GoldenEye 007.
 The latter became the definitive first-person shooter of the era for home consoles and led to a spiritual sequel, Perfect Dark.

 Internally at Rare, the Stamper brothers were demanding bosses who continued to work 15-hour days after transitioning into management roles.
 Chris Stamper continued to code for the company through the mid-90s, while also serving as Rare's chairman and technical director.
 Tim, the managing director, continued to work on graphics for the company, including backgrounds in Donkey Kong Country.
 Their younger brother, Stephen, also worked as Rare's operations director.
 The Stampers encouraged competition between the company's development teams and were involved in the decision-making on every game, even when the company expanded to several hundred employees.
 A group of employees left in 1997 to work for another Sony-focused studio, while another group left during production for the sequel to GoldenEye.
 Despite decent reviews, Rare's subsequent games did not appear to meet the high standards of their predecessors, and poor sales led to another staff exodus.

 After Rare

 After a two-year courtship, Microsoft acquired Rare in 2002, and the Stampers left the company at the beginning of 2007.
 Tim Stamper's wife continued to work for the company.
 The brothers were inconspicuous in the public eye for the next decade.
 Chris Stamper purchased the Eydon Hall estate for £17m in 2004.

 A decade later, the brothers invested in FortuneFish, a new Nottingham-based mobile game studio started by Tim Stamper's son.
-FortuneFish released Kroko Bongo, a rhythm-based platform game in 2017 whose art and music recalled Rare's signature Donkey Kong Country-era style.
+FortuneFish released Kroko Bongo, a rhythm-based platform game, in 2017, whose art and music recalled Rare's signature Donkey Kong Country-era style.
 The company is one of several new ventures planned by the Stampers.
 Tim Stamper broke with his reputation for secrecy around the same time by posting publicly on Twitter about Rare's canceled Project Dream.